Edvard Munch, The Scream, 1893 National Gallery Norway.

 About the word Blockbuster: Brittanica: Blockbuster, a highly explosive word not usually associated with art, has now entered the lexicon as a term applied to art exhibitions.
 By 1996 so-called blockbuster exhibitions–big, popular, moneymaking showcases that delivered a powerful impact–had become important sources of direct and indirect revenue, visibility, and prestige for museums worldwide.

-As of September 27, 2015, we can, in Amsterdam, compare Munch and Van Gogh, two artists that never met in real life.
-In this exhition one of the versions of The scream by Munch.
+As of September 27, 2015, we can, in Amsterdam, compare Edvard Munch and Vincent van Gogh.
+They never met in real life.

-Perhaps this is a good moment to put attention on a few not world famous but powerfull ‘screams’ in Amsterdam.
+Perhaps this is a good moment to put attention on a few not world famous but powerfull other ‘screams’ in art in Amsterdam.

 Untitled, Theo Wolvecamp 14 x 16 cm private collection.